COMPULSORY BASIC TRAINING (CBT)

 Most people generally complete the CBT in 1 day and we deliver CBT 7 days a week.

-Our usual CBT will start at 09:00 in the morning but this can vary by mutual consent.
+Our usual CBT will start at 09:00 in the morning, so please arrive at 08:45 for a prompt start.
 You should expect to be with us all day.
 We usually hope to finish by about 16:00.

-You will need to arrive fresh and ready to learn, you will need to bring your driving licence with you and have a basic understanding of the Highway Code.
+You should arrive fresh and ready to learn, you will need to bring your driving licence with you and have a basic understanding of the Highway Code.
 You should also come prepared for riding a motorcycle and the prevailing weather conditions.
 You can find more details on preparing for your CBT here.

 We can loan you a bike, helmet, jacket and gloves but you would be advised to wear some strong shoes/boots and strong trousers/jeans.
 Ideally not trainers and jogging bottoms.